 But with my defined Spleen, the impulse to hold onto things seems to come from a different place.
 It comes more from “in case I’ll need that,” rather than from “I’ll feel better by holding onto this.”
 Maybe you relate to one (or both!) of these.

-When I knew we would be moving, I started by packing the non-essentials that I don’t use often.
+When I knew we would be moving, I started packing the non-essentials that I don’t use often.
 Seemed like a good strategy.
 After a few dozen boxes of them, I had to ask myself… if these items are non-essential, why do I have so many of them?
-If they are not essential, why do I need them at all?

 When I finally started packing the “essential” items, I discovered that I had a lot of those too.
 They may be essential, but how many essentials do I really need?

-This exploration of “essential vs. non-essential” is actually more important than it might seem at first.
+I’ve also been thinking about this issue in a much broader context.
+The exploration of “essential vs. non-essential” is actually more important than it might seem at first.
 It applies to life and liberty more broadly than just our individual lives and our “stuff.”